sigp/lighthouse/book/src/validator-lifecycle.md

 User input is required to submit 32 ETH (or more) in deposits and have those included in the beacon chain.
 After that, it is up to the beacon chain.

+**Progression time-frame**

+After the user has submitted their deposits, it will take no more than one epoch (6.4 minutes) for the beacon chain to detect that the validator has sufficient balance and transition to the next state.
+This state will remain indefinitely until the validator submits

 ### 3. `waiting_for_finality`

 The Beacon Chain has observed that the validator *could* become eligible and it